omankz/Hermes-Agent---Claude-Cowork---Notion---Obsidian/README-en.md

 **INGEST** — Add a new source:

 ```
-You → drop file into raw/papers/
+You → add paper to Zotero / drop .md file into raw/papers/
 Hermes:
   1. Read the source
   2. Discuss key points with you (if present)